So in the last few days Mum just got “better”, “well”, “high”. This was following a period of four weeks of feeling “depressed”, “down”, “low”, “ill”.

 When we talk about mum being “down” what we can mean is depressed, sometimes to the point of suicidal thought.
-Mor wand more the “down” is anxious, to an extreme degree, never being left alone.
+More often than not the “down” is also ‘anxious’, to an extreme degree, never being left alone.
 And in the past, “down” has meant catatonic.
 This is the phase that has involved me caring for mum.
 I would need to be with her when dad couldn’t be, keep her mind distracted but with simple tasks that didn’t add anxiety.
 Mum, at these points, will go through the same script over and over.
 She will never feel better, she is a worthless person and that the illness is all her fault.
 Mum finds fault with all around her and this promotes anxiety; she always feels the house she’s in is falling apart, that everything she owns is rubbish, that she has no friends.
 She cries a lot, often rocks while muttering under her breath.
 Its a proper cliche.
 However often I see mum like this it never gets easier.
 I know that she’s been like it before, that she will feel better at some point, that what she’s telling me is what she always says, but it rips at my heart every time.
 She’s like a scared animal, a lost baby and it feels so very wrong not being able to make it go away.

 I’ve had to find a way to describe Bipolar to my children.
 At first when my eldest was young and would see her granny often in either state I would attempt to hide the negative traits.
 It was exhausting and impossible and actually how helpful?
 When I found my daughter, then 2 and a half, copying my mother rocking and saying that she didn’t want to see granny anymore, I realised my way wasn’t working.
 I can’t allow my children to become fearful of Bipolar, its part of their Granny.
 And I don’t want to perpetuate what is so wrong about our society; the stigma mental illness gets.